lkirkwood/netdox/README.md

 If a plugin provides some information about a node, but does not manage said node, the plugin simply includes any relevant DNS names it knows about.
 It may be that this plugin has provided a unique set of DNS names to identify the node — in this case, it has essentially created a *soft node*; it cannot be used on its own as it lacks a link ID, so it must be merged with another node which has one.

-When the data is finished updating, all other DNS names that resolve to those provided initially by the plugin are added to a "superset" of DNS names.
+When the data is finished updating, all other DNS names that resolve to/from those claimed by the soft node are added to a "superset" of DNS names.
 This superset is used for merging information about the same node, provided by different plugins — all nodes which fall under the same superset are merged.

 This model works for the most part.
 However, it is not rare for one node to act as a proxy or ingress for other nodes.
 In this situation, all DNS names resolve to the proxy node, and further forwarding is done at an application level - potentially unbeknownst to netdox.